sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ```

-- here you have to pass Environment Development from the `RemoteValEnvironment` type
+- In argument first you have to pass Development Environment  which is `RemoteValEnvironment` type.
-- the second you have to pass `Your_Client_key`
+- The second you have to pass `Your_Client_key`.

-2. The way to use `RvVideoBaseScan` as a `UIViewController`
+3. The way to use `RvVideoBaseScan` as a `UIViewController`

 ```swift
 import RemotevalSDK